HafsaHameed457/NT-Info/DSA.md

 ## Algo efficiency

 As the elements increases how many operations do we have to do.
+Scalability means as we grow bigger and bigger how slow will the program run.